TwinPush/android-sdk/readme.md

  3. Create an Android Application
  4. Setup Firebase in your Android project and include the required `google-services.json` file

-You can perform these steps through an assistant in the Tools -> Firebase menu of Android Studio:
+You can also perform these steps through an assistant in the Tools -> Firebase menu of Android Studio:

 ![](http://i.imgur.com/cD7Z8iT.png)